kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_directories.md

-{% panel style="warning", title="Warning: Beta Recommendations" %}
-This chapter contains recommendations that are **still being actively evaluated, and are expected to evolve.**

-Before using these recommendations, carefully evaluate if they are right for your organization.
-{% endpanel %}

 {% panel style="info", title="TL;DR" %}
 - Use **directory hierarchy to structure Resource Config**
   - Separate directories for separate Environment and Cluster [Config Variants](../app_customization/bases_and_variants.md)